talbotmd/human_force_code/optitrack/README.md

-# cs225a
+# Human Force Code
-Repository for class resources: CS225a experimental robotics
+Repository for recording human motion data along with force data

 ## Automatic Installation Instructions (for Ubuntu and Mac only)
 1. If you have a Mac, install Brew (https://brew.sh/).
 If you have Ubuntu, install git (sudo apt install git)